SicroAtGit/RegEx-Engine/README.md

 Creates a new RegEx engine and returns the pointer to the `RegExEngineStruc` structure.
 If an error occurred null is returned.

 - **`AddNfa(*regExEngine.RegExEngineStruc, regExString$, regExId = 0, regExModes = 0)`**<br><br>
 Compiles the RegEx string into an NFA which is added to the NFAs pool in the RegEx engine.
 On success `#True` is returned, otherwise `#False`.
-A unique number can be passed to `regExId` to determine later which RegEx has matched.
+A unique number (`0` to `(65535 - #StateType_Final)`) can be passed to `regExId` to determine later which RegEx has matched.
 The optional `regExModes` parameter allows defining which RegEx modes should be activated at the beginning; its currently supported values are:

     - `#RegExMode_NoCase` — Activates case-insensitive mode
     - `#RegExMode_Ascii` — Activates ASCII mode